Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: The Riemann--Hilbert correspondence for framed bundles

 Similarly to \Cref{Riemann-Hilbert correspondence}, we now formulate the framed version of the Riemann--Hilbert correspondence:

-\begin{theorem}[Riemann--Hilbert Correspondence for framed bundles] There exists an isomorphism between the space of gauge equivalence classes of flat rank $n$ framed vector bundles $E$ over a ciliated surface $S$ and the space of framed representations of $\pi_1(S)$ into $\mathrm{GL}_n(\mathbb C)$. \end{theorem}
+\begin{theorem}[Riemann--Hilbert Correspondence for framed bundles]\labelx{framed Riemann-Hilbert correspondence} There exists an isomorphism between the space of gauge equivalence classes of flat rank $n$ framed vector bundles $E$ over a ciliated surface $S$ and the space of framed representations of $\pi_1(S)$ into $\mathrm{GL}_n(\mathbb C)$. \end{theorem}